linhtng/Webserv/src/Lera_notes.md

 Field values containing CR, LF, or NUL characters are invalid and dangerous, due to the varying ways that implementations might parse and interpret those characters; a recipient of CR, LF, or NUL within a field value MUST either reject the message or replace each of those characters with SP before further processing or forwarding of that message.

+multiform parsing
+content-type form, border
+enctype= multipart/form-data

+even if request is not chunked, it still may come in several reads

+if response is really large, it may not go through on school macs. we should either send in chunks or throw error